-In the ever-changing world of book publishing, these guys know that Dog Ear Publishing has to offer something equally dynamic to authors looking to self-publish.
+In the ever-changing world of book publishing, Dog Ear Publishing offers something incredibly dynamic to authors looking to self-publish.
 Together, they have assembled a responsive team of editors, book designers, layout technicians and book marketers ready to guide you through the Dog Ear self-publishing process with expert recommendations, package options, editorial services, exclusive online articles and other resources.
 Dog Ear’s commitment, coupled with the generous profit structure, low per unit print prices and contract terms afforded to Dog Ear authors adds up to the best services in the self-publishing industry.
 What’s more, Dog Ear gives you a truly remarkable experience: everything you need to give your book the best chance to succeed.

 The Dog Ear team feels strongly that authors need to know how to compare apples to apples when reviewing self-publishing companies:

 When an author takes all of this into consideration, Dog Ear wins every time.

 The early days of Ray Robinson's career path found him between a rock and a hard place.